ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

-The AS responds with a handle appropriate to represent the resources list that the RS presented.
+The AS responds with a reference appropriate to represent the resources list that the RS presented in its request as well as any additional information the RS might need in future requests.

+resource_reference (string):
+: REQUIRED.
+A single string representing the list of resources registered in the request.
+    The RS MAY make this handle available to a client instance as part of a discovery response as described in {{I-D.ietf-gnap-core-protocol}} or as documentation to client software developers.

+instance_id (string):
+: OPTIONAL.
+An instance identifier that the RS can use to refer to itself in future calls to
+    the AS, in lieu of sending its key by value.

+introspection_endpoint (string):
+: OPTIONAL.
+The introspection endpoint of this AS, used to allow the RS to perform
+    token introspection. {{introspection}}

 ~~~
 HTTP/1.1 200 OK